 Can you share other reasons why responsive design is important?

-FreshSparks is a creative studio offering brand strategy, website design, and digital marketing services.
+FreshSparks is a branding agency offering brand strategy, website design, and digital marketing services.
 We can help you build a responsive web design, and ensure your site is ranked on Google.
-Get a free consultation for your next project.
+Contact us today to chat about your next project.